michhar/ms-pythonbot/README.md

 ## How to run

-This example is a "Hi there!" and news fetching Python bot using the [Flask microframework](http://flask.pocoo.org/) to work with the Bot Framework on Azure or even just locally with the Bot Framework Emulator (recommended to use for testing and dev).
+This example is a "Hi there!" and Bing search Python bot using the [Flask microframework](http://flask.pocoo.org/) to work with the Bot Framework on Azure or even just locally with the Bot Framework Emulator (recommended to use for testing and dev).

 #### Setup